Positive Cash Flow

 The Roth IRA option has a few more advantages.
-First, since you have already paid tax on your contributions, you can take it out again at any time without penalty if you needed to.
+First, since you have already paid tax on your contributions, you can take it out again at any time without penalty if you need to.
 Because of that, you may be able to reduce your emergency fund and let the Roth IRA serve part of that purpose.
 Why would you do that?
-Because the return on money in the Roth IRA is tax free.
+Because the return on money in the Roth IRA is tax-free.
 The return on money in a regular account is not.
 It may take a little longer to access money in a Roth account, so you are still going to need a reserve you can access immediately.
-Only you can decide how much makes you comfortable based on your particular circumstances; how likely you are to get into an emergency and how bad it could get.
+Only you can decide how much makes you comfortable based on your particular circumstances; how likely you are to get into an emergency, and how bad it could get?

-You can also access at least some for the earnings penalty free under certain circumstances such as for medium-term goals like a house or for higher education.
+You can also access at least some of the earnings penalty-free under certain circumstances, such as for medium-term goals like a house or for higher education.
 You can continue to contribute to a Roth IRA for as long as you have earned income.
 However, you might want to stop once you get into the 25% tax bracket and consider one of the other options.

 Traditional IRA and 401k

 Traditional IRAs are basically designed for people who are not covered by a 401k plan.
-The contribution limit is the same as for a Roth IRA, $5,500, but may be reduced if you are covered by a 401k plan at work and your earnings are above certain limits.
+The contribution limit is the same as for a Roth IRA—$5,500, but this may be reduced if you are covered by a 401k plan at work and your earnings are above certain limits.
 The limit for 401k contributions is $18,000.

 Since the traditional IRA and the 401k are similar, which one should you choose?
 I say the 401k wins almost every time for several reasons.
 After all, the IRA was just meant to fill the gap when a 401k is unavailable.

 - Contributions are automatic payroll deductions.
 It is far too easy to "forget" to contribute to an IRA.

 - The contribution limit is $18,000 instead of $5,500.

 - There is a limited number of investment options.